-By the end of the LHC Run 3 in 2024, the ATLAS and CMS experiments are each expected to have collected about $300 \, \mathrm{fb}^{-1}$ of integrated luminosity.
+By the end of the LHC Run 3 in 2024, the ATLAS and CMS experiments are each expected to have collected about $300~{\rm fb^{-1}}$ of integrated luminosity.

-A long Shutdown 3 (LS3) is scheduled between 2024 and the middle of 2026, to prepare the accelerator and the experiments for the High Luminosity phase of the LHC (HL-LHC), when the instantaneous peak luminosity will reach $7.5 \times 10^{34}~\rm cm^{-2}s^{-1}$, corresponding to about 200 inelastic p-p collisions per beam-crossing on average.
+A long Shutdown 3 (LS3) scheduled between 2024 and the middle of 2027 would close the Phase II of the LHC program 36 It will feature upgrades of the accelerator and the experiments for the High Luminosity phase of the LHC (HL-LHC), when the instantaneous peak luminosity will reach 7.5×10^{34} cm $^{-2}$ s $^{-1}$, corresponding to about 200 inelastic p-p collisions per beam-crossing on average.
 The HL-LHC is expected to run at a centre of mass energy of 14 TeV and with a bunch spacing of 25 ns.
-The CMS and ATLAS collaborations are expected to collect an integrated luminosity of about 3000-4000 fb-1 in approximately ten years.
+The CMS and ATLAS collaborations are expected to collect an integrated luminosity of about 3000-4000 fb $^{-1}$ in approximately ten years.
 The ATLAS and CMS experiments will undergo major upgrades to maintain the excellent performance of the event reconstruction, in order to fully profit of the HL-LHC potential, despite the challenging radiation levels and data taking conditions.

-The inner detectors are expected to be completely replaced in both experiments with new all-silicon, radiation tolerant tracking systems, extending their coverage to $|\eta| < 4.0$ [538-540], enabling pileup jet rejection in the forward region.
-The existing readout electronics of the calorimeters and muon spectrometers will be completely replaced due to both the limited radiation tolerance and the incompatibility with the upgraded trigger systems [541-545].
+The inner detectors are expected to be completely replaced in both experiments with new all-silicon, radiation tolerant tracking systems, extending their coverage to $|\eta| < 4.0$ [544-546], enabling pileup jet rejection in the forward region.
+The existing readout electronics of the calorimeters and muon spectrometers will be completely replaced due to both the limited radiation tolerance and the incompatibility with the upgraded trigger systems [547-551].

 The large increase of pileup is one of the main experimental challenges for the HL-LHC physics program.
 Both ATLAS and CMS are planning for the first time to exploit the time spread of the interactions to distinguish between collisions occurring very close in space but well separated in time, with a timing resolution of 30 ps per track.
-CMS is developing a timing detector sensitive to minimum ionizing particles (MIPs) between the tracker and the electromagnetic calorimeters, covering the region of $|\eta| < 3$ [546].
-ATLAS is pursuing a High-Granularity Timing Detector, based on low gain avalanche detector technology, covering the pseudorapidity region between 2.4 and 4.0 [547].
+CMS is developing a timing detector sensitive to minimum ionizing particles (MIPs) between the tracker and the electromagnetic calorimeters, covering the region of $|\eta| < 3$ [552].
+ATLAS is pursuing a High-Granularity Timing Detector, based on low gain avalanche detector technology, covering the pseudorapidity region between 2.4 and 4.0 [553].